Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-This paper includes a compulsory 7-day practical, on-campus course held in Christchurch, New Zealand, on the 21 - 27 November 2020.
+This paper includes a compulsory 7-day practical, on-campus course held in Christchurch, New Zealand, on the 7 - 13 August 2021 (to be confirmed).

 - Course outline